Brian Clough: Nottingham Forest

-Anderlecht defeated Forest in the 1983–84 UEFA Cup semi finals in controversial circumstances.
+After clinching a decent fifth place in the 1982–83 season, the next campaign 1983–84 the club -returning to the continental competitions after two years- was defeated by Anderlecht in the UEFA Cup semi finals in controversial circumstances.
 Several contentious refereeing decisions went against Forest.
 Over a decade later it emerged that before the match the referee Guruceta Muro received a £27,000 "loan" from Anderlecht's chairman Constant Vanden Stock.
 In 1997 UEFA subsequently banned Anderlecht for one year from European competition.
 Muro died in a car crash in 1987.

-Forest defeated Sheffield Wednesday on penalties in the Football League Centenary Tournament final in April 1988 after drawing 0–0.
-Forest finished third in the league in 1988 and reached the FA Cup semi-finals.
+After three seasons (1984–85, 1985–86 and 1986–87) without trophies, Forest defeated Sheffield Wednesday on penalties in the Football League Centenary Tournament final in April 1988 after drawing 0–0.
+Forest finished third in the league in the 1987–88 season and reached the FA Cup semi-finals.
 Stuart Pearce won the first of his five successive selections for the PFA Team of the Year.

 On 18 January 1989, Clough joined the fray of a City Ground pitch invasion by hitting two of his own team's fans when on the pitch.
 The football authorities fined Clough and issued him with a touchline ban.
 Forest defeated QPR 5–2 in that 1988–89 Football League Cup tie.

 Forest defeated Everton 4–3 after extra time in the 1989 Full Members Cup final.
-They came back to defeated Luton Town 3–1 in the League Cup final.
+They came back to defeat Luton Town 3–1 in the League Cup final.
 Nigel Clough scored two and Neil Webb one.
-Forest chased a unique cup treble but tragedy struck a week after the League Cup win.
+Forest chased a unique cup treble in the 1988–89 season, but tragedy struck a week after the League Cup win.
 Forest and Liverpool met for the second season in a row in the FA Cup semi-finals.
-The Hillsborough disaster claimed the lives of 97 Liverpool fans and the match was abandoned after six minutes.
-When the rescheduled game took place Forest struggled and Liverpool won 3–1.
+The Hillsborough disaster claimed the lives of 97 Liverpool fans, and the match was abandoned after six minutes.
+When the rescheduled game took place, Forest struggled and Liverpool won 3–1.
 Forest finished third in the First Division for a second successive year.
-However they were unable to compete in the UEFA Cup as English clubs were still banned from European competitions following the Heysel Stadium Disaster.
+However, they were unable to compete in the UEFA Cup as English clubs were still banned from European competitions following the Heysel Stadium Disaster.
 Des Walker won the first of his four successive selections for the PFA Team of the Year.